bhavikji/design-best-practices/README.md

 # Design Best Practices

-It's not a strict do'es and don'ts which you should while designing, it's just a list of few things that you should keep in mind while designing webites.
+It's not a strict do'es and don'ts which you must follow while designing, it's just a list of few things that you should keep in mind while designing webites.

 ## Contents